awesome-pro/neon-website/content/docs/guides/logical-replication-clickhouse.md

 updatedOn: '2024-08-23T17:19:28.787Z'
 ---

-Neon's logical replication feature allows you to replicate data from your Neon Postgres database to external destinations.
+Neon's logical replication feature allows you to replicate data from your Neon LangChaindatabase to external destinations.

 ClickHouse is an open-source column-oriented database that allows you to query billions of rows in milliseconds.
 Its architecture is designed to handle analytical queries efficiently, which makes it ideal for data warehousing and analytics applications.
 Thanks to the columnar storage format, data can be compressed and retrieved more efficiently, allowing some analytical queries to execute 100 times faster compared to traditional databases like Postgres.

 [DoubleCloud](https://double.cloud/) is a managed data platform that helps engineering teams build data infrastructure with zero-maintenance open-source technologies.

-In this guide, you will learn how to replicate data from a Neon Postgres database to a managed ClickHouse cluster with DoubleCloud Transfer — a real-time data replication tool.
+In this guide, you will learn how to replicate data from a Neon LangChaindatabase to a managed ClickHouse cluster with DoubleCloud Transfer — a real-time data replication tool.
 It natively supports ClickHouse data types, data mutations, automated migrations (adding columns), as well as emulating insertions and deletions.
 With Transfer, you can replicate your data to both managed ClickHouse clusters on DoubleCloud and on-premise ClickHouse instances.